 Margery Clinton purchases the property at auction in around 1995 from Britannia Building Society.
 We have some idea of the proposed changes that take place at this time, though the plans we have seen were not entirely implemented.
 The Garden Flat was created by Margery and the bathroom and bedroom are still decorated with her hand decorated tile creations, but conceivably the layout was created by an earlier intervention, which sees all the dado panelling taken out, probably removed to install damp proofing.
 The old kitchens would have been at the front, betrayed today only by an oversized plain surround.
 Number 1 still has an original working range, possibly late victorian or very early 20th C. Hidden from view is the original soundproofing, surprisingly intact, between the floor joists but above the ceiling rafters.

 Dunbar benefitted in the 1990s from a significant Conservation Heritage scheme.
 Funding was substantially soaked up by a number of very expensive interventions which go someway to saving a number of the buildings at risk.
 The council creates a new road scheme, which unfortunately damages the under street cellars for both tenements at Templelands, which had remained dry for storage for the previous 200 years.
-There are still many buildings on the at risk register, though arguably this list under estimates the decline from within.
+There are still many buildings on the at risk register, though arguably this list under estimates the decline from within (many people assume the listing status applies either just to the outside, or just the listed features, or even just the front and therefore internal features are modified and lost).

 By this time there are very few internal features that survive intact at number 2, notably the winding stair case, a flagstone hallway (the threshold stone replaced).
 Hall dimensions have changed, doors have been filled in and moved.
 The morning room was squared off, possibly as a surgery waiting room or consulting rooms.
 Shutters were either nailed shut and painted over or had been reduced in size to accommodate shelving below the windows.
 Architraves sawn off at window height and grey carpet obscured a couple of hundred years of past uses.
 The pilastered alcove that survives next door was gone, but some tell tale signs on the original floor suggest there was one.
 The dado panelling gone too.
 Three rooms and the hall space had been modified, mainly by the addition of internal bathrooms, though the ground floor changes predate these later additions.